 Terminal degree-granting units may submit up to three applications in rank order.
 If no nominees for a unit are selected during the first round, the unit may nominate three prospective students in the second round and so on; any nominee from the first round who was not selected during that round must be re-nominated in the second round and so on for consideration.
 No unit may receive more than three graduate enhancements per year; depending on available funds, the college will consider additional awards and/or funding that increase diversity in graduate programs.
 The college encourages the submission of candidates who bring diversity to the graduate student community and/or to your discipline.
 The selection committee will only consider nominations submitted by the three formal deadlines rather than on a rolling basis.
 If a unit nominee accepts another offer or receives a Presidential Fellowship or external fellowship funding at any point in the admissions cycle, the graduate director should promptly notify the appropriate associate dean.
 If a unit nominee declines the offer prior to submission deadlines, the unit may submit another application for review.

-To nominate an admitted applicant, the graduate director must submit the following documents electronically using the online form:
+To nominate an admitted applicant, the graduate director must submit the following documents electronically using the online form below:

 - Admitted student’s cover sheet, three letters of recommendation, transcripts, and a personal statement by the student submitted as a single PDF file labeled with the name of both the nominee and the graduate program.